AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 * `rOpenScPCA::ensembl_to_symbol()`
   * This function converts a vector of Ensembl ids to a vector of gene symbols

-Please refer to these functions' help menus (e.g., `?rOpenScPCA::sce_to_symbols`) for additional information on how to use them.
+Please refer to these functions' help menus (e.g., `?rOpenScPCA::sce_to_symbols`) for additional information on their use.

 ### I noticed there are cluster assignments in the processed data files.
 Should I use those or re-cluster the data?